 Writing an RFP can seem like a daunting task, but it’s not rocket science.
 It takes practice to write one well, but trust us: you have more RFP-writing experience in-house than you know.
-Whether you’re writing one for an intranet, a Custom Relationship Management (CMS) system or, for that matter, a new bathtub – the principles behind it boil down to the same thing, which is why different departments can likely help out.
+Whether you’re writing one for a social intranet platform, a Custom Relationship Management (CMS) system or, for that matter, a new bathtub – the principles behind it boil down to the same thing, which is why different departments can likely help out.
 Unfortunately, for every great RFP there’s a bad one.
 Vague on detail, bad schematics, unrealistic expectations – it happens.
-There are a couple of points that are extra important when it comes to writing an RFP for a social intranet, simply because it’s one of those systems that your entire organization will use and benefit from.
+There are a couple of points that are extra important when it comes to writing an RFP for a social intranet platform, simply because it’s one of those systems that your entire organization will use and benefit from.
 The actual specifics per RFP will differ per system.

 Everyone would prefer to have that pesky RFP sent yesterday.
 You have to suppress this urge in case of Software as a Service (SaaS) systems like a social intranet.
 When you set your deadline, carve out the time for that RFP.
 Ever heard the saying “You can have it good, cheap or fast –pick two?”
 Removing “fast” from the equation leaves you with something more valuable to the organization in the long run.
 Another benefit: taking your time usually means you can start thinking about the type of implementation you want for your social intranet platform.
 That will only help your RFP!

 In the end, writing an RFP is like organizing your thoughts in one clear, concise request.
 You’ll see what you already know and the kind of details you still need to uncover before you’re ready to kick-start implementation.